lincc-frameworks-mask-incubator/gundam/docs/introduction.rst

 in a variety of formats (ASCII, VOTable, FITS tables, etc.)

-These input tables should have columns for **at least** angular coordinates and weights, but note the default names of columns can be overriden so there is no need to rename your original table (e.g. that infamous "RAJ_2000" instead of "ra").
+These input tables should have columns for **at least** angular coordinates and weights, but note the default names of columns can be overridden so there is no need to rename your original table (e.g. that infamous "RAJ_2000" instead of "ra").
 Extra columns are welcome though as the name implies, are indeed extra and consume extra memory